MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 - Ensure all migration prerequisites are met:

   - MySQL server source must match the version that Azure Database for MySQL supports.
 Azure Database for MySQL supports - MySQL community edition, InnoDB engine, and migration across source and target with same versions.
-  - Enable binary logging in my.ini (Windows) or my.cnf (unix).
-Failure to do this will cause a `error in binary logging.
+  - Enable binary logging in `my.ini` (Windows) or `my.cnf` (Unix).
+Failure to do this will cause the following error: `error in binary logging.
 Variable binlog_row_image has value 'minimal'.
 Please change it to 'full.
 For more information, see https://go.microsoft.com/fwlink/?linkid=873009` error during the migration wizard.
   - User must have `ReplicationAdmin` role.
   - Migrate the database schemas without foreign keys and triggers.